JSBmanD/docs/pages/web/deep-views.md

     Note that this will override any [Text-Me-The-App](/web/text-me-the-app/) page you have configured.

+[block:callout]
+{
+  "type": "note",
-!!! note "Changing the app icon"
+  "title": "Changing the app icon",
-    If we pulled the wrong app icon, you can upload a new one in the _Social Media Display Customization_ section of the [dashboard Settings](https://dashboard.branch.io/link-settings).
+  "body": "If we pulled the wrong app icon, you can upload a new one in the _Social Media Display Customization_ section of the [dashboard Settings](https://dashboard.branch.io/link-settings)."
+}
+[/block]

 ### View Analytics